oakfang/atmol/README.md

 ## tl;dr

-This library makes utilises the concept of a "particle" which holds a readable value, and can be observed for changes.
+This library utilises the concept of a "particle" which holds a readable value, and can be observed for changes.

 This library exports 3 main entities: